ucsdmanorlab/bootstrapper/README.md

 A **round** is a cycle of the above commands.
 - Use `bs prepare` to create config files for one or multiple rounds.
 - Refined segmentations from one round become training labels for the next round.
-- Run multiple rounds with `bs auto`.

 It also has:

+- `bs run`: Runs the appropriate command for the given config file.
 - `bs view` : A wrapper for `neuroglancer -d`
 - `bs utils` offers functions for data manipulation and preprocessing.